 After completion of geophysical, geological and geochemical surveys in the fiscal 2020 period, the Company has outlined a large, highly prospective target now named the Golden Corridor.
 The target area is defined as a west-northwest to west-trending structural corridor in proximity to a regional-scale fault that is also an unconformable contact between two lithologic assemblages.
 The Golden Corridor exhibits favourable multi-parameter geophysical signatures and is supported by a 3,300 m by 500 m pristine gold grain-in-till anomaly.
 Given the prospectivity and potential for a large gold system, the Golden Corridor is now the Company's primary focus of exploration at the Golden Sidewalk Project.
-The Company commenced ground geophysical work at the Golden Corridor in early March of 2021 comprising line cutting and a 58-line kilometre proposed IP survey covering some of the Skinner claims as well as claims owned 100% by the Company.
+The Company completed ground geophysical work at the Golden Corridor in late April of 2021 comprising 58 line kilometres of line cutting and 40.4 line kilometres of IP surveying the area from the Golden Corridor till anomaly eastward approximately 6 kilometres.
+The Company is still waiting on much of the IP survey results, although it has processed results for the area of the IP survey that underlies the Golden Corridor where the Company will commence drilling activities.